-The mean value of total phenol contents of Datura Stramonium seed oil using garlic acid as the standard was presented in Table 3.
-As showed, the seed oil contained an appreciable quantity of phenolic compounds.
-The data indicated that the contents of the total phenol in the seed oil increased as the concentration of Datura Stramonium seed oil tested increased.
-That is the lowest concentration of 25% contained the lowest amount of phenolic compounds ($0.170 \pm 0.003 \mu g/mg$ GAE), while the highest concentration of 100% contained the highest amount of total phenols ($0.238 \pm 0.009 \mu g/mg$ GAE)
+The mean value of total phenol contents of Datura stramonium fruit oil using garlic acid as the standard was presented in Table 3.
+As showed, the fruit oil contained an appreciable quantity of phenolic compounds.
+The data indicated that the contents of the total phenol in the fruit oil increased as the concentration of Datura stramonium fruit oil tested increased.
+That is the lowest concentration of 25% contained the lowest amount of phenolic compounds (0.170 \pm $0.003 \ \mu g/mg$ GAE), while the highest concentration of 100% contained the highest amount of total phenols (0.238 \pm 0.009 μg/mg GAE).